 “It takes some looking, but they’re out there.”

-Jeff says throughout the year he is normally restricted to commenting on school shootings during the short window afterwards when people still remember they happened, but 9/11 is the gift that keeps on giving.
+Jeff says throughout the year he is normally restricted to commenting on gun control posts in the wake of mass shootings, but 9/11 is the gift that keeps on giving.

 “It still feels just like it did when I was commenting ‘too soon’ way back in 2006.”

 He admits he didn’t dare even comment ‘too soon’ on posts related to 9/11 during the first five years after it happened.

 With a new generation growing up that have little or no memory of the events of the tragic day, he even plans to adopt new strategies to satisfy his need to enforce his moral authority over strangers on the internet.